-"Hello, son," Joseph said.
-"How are you?"

-"Okay, I guess," Billy replied, "but I'm still not used to this realm-roaming thing."

-"Are you gaining any control at all?" his dad asked.
+"Well, there are still a few kinks in the system," Joseph said ruefully.
+"Hello, son.
+How are you?"
+"There are ups and downs," Billy replied.
+"Especially with this realm-roaming thing."
+"Are you gaining any control at all?"
+Joseph asked.
 "Only a little.
 Man, some of this can be fun, but it's also exhausting.
-Have you guys been able to get the data to-"

-With a burst of static and a flash of light, Billy was gone.
+Have you guys been able to get the data to-" With a burst of static and a flash of light, Billy was gone.
 Donna and her dad flinched and stared at the spot Billy had just departed.
 "Okay then," Donna muttered.
 "Thanks for stopping by."
 "He can't help it," her dad said.
 "He's inside one of the games on the seventh, eighth, and ninth degrees.
 Let's hope he can stay with us longer next time."
 "What if I grab onto him?"
 "You might go off with him."
 "That sounds okay."
 "You might end up between realms."
 "That sounds ominous."
 "Yes," her dad replied.